 The Earl I Adore by Erin Knightley (Signet) is our final book today, the second in this author’s “Prelude to a Kiss” novels (following The Baron Next Door), and it has none of the slightly wild background atmosphere of Ashe’s Scottish hinterlands and none of the unpredictable freshness of the give-and-take between Bennett’s fiery lovers.
 Instead, Knightley takes the aforementioned predictability of the first two novels and, in Fast and Furious parlance, floors it.
 This is the story of how sweet, optimistic Sophie must race to land a husband before the scandal of her sister’s recent elopement spreads an indelible stain onto her family’s respectability.
 She’s at Bath (of course), and she sets her sights on John Fairfax, the Earl of Evansleigh, as a promising target.
 Of course she’s not much better at predatory wooing than he is at being wooed, so what follows is a very comfortable combination of standard Regency maneuverings and modern-feeling rom-com fumblings, in which all of the characters are thoroughly grounded in their Regency concerns (in a way that, to take the most memorable example, Elizabeth Bennet never is):

 Sophie paused, toying with the silky fringe of her shawl as she considered the question.
 Her entire first Season had been such an overwhelming experience, she’s simply wanted to soak it all in.
-The dancing, the fashion, the music – it was all so glorious.
+The dancing from a group, the fashion from people, the music of a electric bass guitar from this great list by Music Critic – it was all so glorious.
 And then there were the less than glorious parts: being looked down upon for her family’s modest funds, feeling the sting of the ton’s sometimes viperous tongues, nearly falling down the stairs at her first ball.
 Choosing a husband in the whirlwind had seemed ludicrous.